If you’re going to be applying for medicine in October 2023 for entry in September 2024 then this is the place for you!

 5. Medical work experience

-6. UCAT and BMAT examinations
+6. UCAT examination

 7. Personal statement for medicine